gasduster99/sppComp/try1/try1_2.md

 group parameters.

-In returning to the time parameter model, $\beta^{(t)}_{m\eta}$, it is useful to consider how the inclusion of predictively superfluous parameters may cause overfitting and weaken model performance through the bias-variance dilemma (Ramasubramanian, K., \& Singh, A., 2016).
+In returning to the time parameter model, $\beta^{(t)}_{m\eta}$, it is useful to consider how overparameterized models <!--the inclusion of predictively superfluous parameters-->
+may cause overfitting and weaken model performance through the bias-variance dilemma (Ramasubramanian, K., \& Singh, A., 2016).
 Simply put, the bias-variance dilemma means that model formulation is not simply a bias reduction task, but rather the goal is to formulate models which reduce bias, while jointly minimizing uncertainty.
 Janyes (2003, pg.
 511) describes how the inclusion of estimation bias via the Bayesian methodology may produce better performing estimates, more quickly, than unbiased counterparts.
 Among the simplest ways to see the principle is in the structure of the MSE performance metric, and how it can be explicitly written to value both estimator bias and variance, as follows.

 $$\text{MSE}(\hat\theta) = \mathbb{E}\left[~(\hat\theta - \theta)^2~\right] = \overbrace{\mathbb{E}\Big[~\left(\hat\theta-\mathbb{E}(\hat\theta)\right)^2~\Big]}^{\text{Var}(\hat \theta)} + \overbrace{\Big(~\mathbb{E}(\hat\theta)-\theta~\Big)^2}^{\text{Bias}(\hat \theta, \theta)^2}$$